pypa/packaging.python.org/source/glossary.rst

         distribution file is what an end-user will download from the internet and install.

-    Distutils

-        A standard package that comes with the Python Standard Library that has support for creating :term:`distributions
-        <Distribution>`. :ref:`Setuptools` provides enhancements to distutils,
-        and is more commonly used than distutils by itself.

     Egg

         A :term:`Built Distribution` format introduced by :ref:`setuptools`,